JuliaDynamics/ComplexityMeasures.jl/docs/src/multiscale.md

 computed on several gradually more coarse-grained samplings of the input data ([example](@ref multiscale_example)).

-We've generalized this type of analysis to work with any information measure, discrete or differential, and to any other type of complexity measure we implement.
+We've generalized this type of analysis to work with complexity measure that can be estimated with ComplexityMeasures.jl.

 ## Multiscale API